 Dental Sealants are a great way to prevent your teeth from ever getting a cavity.
 The most common areas of the teeth that get cavities are the deep grooves in the back molars.
 Placing a sealant into those deeper grooves can stop that from occurring.

-Dr Steven Markow, and Dr David Daniel, believe in encouraging “preventive care”.
+Dr David Daniel & Associates believe in encouraging “preventive care”.
 They believe the best dentistry is having to do no treatment to a tooth!
 Sealants are painless, simple procedures that protect your teeth.

 Here’s a video about sealants: